Duboisia hopwoodii – Pituri (plant)

 The leaves of Duboisia hopwoodii can contain nicotine, nor-nicotine, hyoscyamine and scopolamine, all in varying concentrations depending on the chemotype, this varies from state to state.

 Care and Cultivation of Duboisia hopwoodii

 Duboisia hopwoodii likes a full sun position with well drained soil; we incorporate 7mm gravel or 1-4mm pumice into the potting mix to give sharp drainage.
 Like a lot of root space, roots tend to head straight to the bottom.
 For advanced gardeners.
 Flowers in spring.
+Dislikes high humidity.
+Can be grafted to other Duboisia species.
 Likely pollinated by ant or fly species.

 1 plant (Western Australian provenance)

 Only logged in customers who have purchased this product may leave a review.